I'm Bored, Let's Go...

 Make the Sweetened Coconut Milk

 Thai ice tea is very sweet.
 Typically, sweetened condensed milk is used.
-But since this month’s theme is coconuts, I decided to make a sweetened, coconut milk instead.
+To change it up a bit I decided to make a sweetened, coconut milk instead.
 Of course I could have just used some coconut cream, it’s very coconutty and sweet, but I wanted it more milky sweet.
 I had a can of coconut milk and coconut palm sugar.
 That works!
 I put a can of coconut milk (don’t use light) in a small sauce pan and added some coconut palm sugar, and heated it to combine.
 I prefer the coconut palm sugar that is more syrupy than dried, but you could use either.

 Next…